HarleyCoops/smolThinker-.5B/ReadMe.md

 ## Acknowledgements

-- Thanks to the Hugging Face team for the `datasets` library.
+- Thanks to the Hugging Face team for the infrastructure and tools
-- Appreciation to the contributors of the Open-R1-Math-220k dataset.
+- Appreciation to the creators of the Open-R1-Math-220k dataset
-- Gratitude to community members exploring advanced chain-of-thought reasoning methodologies.
+- Thanks to the Qwen team for the base model

 ---

-This README outlines the project's purpose and the detailed steps required to integrate and fine-tune a smaller model using the Open-R1-Math-220k dataset.
-As the project evolves, feel free to adapt these instructions and contribute improvements.
+This README outlines the project's purpose and the detailed steps required to train and deploy a small but effective math reasoning model.
+As the training progresses beyond 2%, updates will be made to reflect new findings and improvements.